 Accurate mapping of Bandwidth

-What will be the bandwidth the company will be requiring, what is the average bandwidth peak to average ratio, what will be the costs incurred when the infrastructure has to be scaled?
-This is very critical for organizations when migrating to cloud as this help them plan their existing requirements when migrating to cloud.
+What will be the bandwidth the company will be required, what is the average bandwidth peak to average ratio, what will be the costs incurred when the infrastructure has to be scaled?
+This is very critical for organizations when migrating to the cloud as this help them plan their existing requirements when migrating to the cloud.
 If this is wrongly calculated, then it may result in either higher cost at the end of the billing cycle and may cause problems in future when organizations want to scale.

 Need to check for scalability